 Proposed programme budget for OIOS for the year ended 31 December 2020

 Coordination and cooperation among oversight bodies

 Transformational projects and other emerging issues

-General Assembly, second part of the resumed seventy-second session
+General Assembly, main part of the seventy-fourth session

 Preparation of the annual report of the Committee

 Review of the enterprise risk management and internal control framework in the Organization